kdzwinel/progress-bar-animation/README.md

 ### Conic gradient (`svg-image` branch)

 Progress bar is using conic gradient in the background.
 Since this type of gradient is not supported natively in SVG (nor CSS), I had to generate it myself (with SVG and JS).
-My soltuion turned out to be suboptimal.
-Using paint profiler I found out that gradient is regenerated in each frame (which is a lot of unnecesarry work):
+My solution turned out to be suboptimal.
+Using paint profiler I found out that gradient is regenerated in each frame (which is a lot of unnecessary work):

 ![paint profiler FTW](http://i.imgur.com/QJlJ3hu.png)